 Name Designation as Independent Director Supplementary Explanation of the Relationship Reasons of Appointment Jean Baptiste Duzan Jean-Baptiste Duzan once served as Senior Vice President of Renault.
-There are no special relations of interest between him and the Company for the fiscal year ended March 31, 2015.
+There are no special relations of interest between him and the Company for the fiscal year ended March 31, 2016.
 There is an agreement entered into by and between Renault and the Company with regard to an overall alliance in the automobile business including equity participation.
 At the

-(end of the year under review, Renault held
+end of the year under review, Renault held Α

-43.4% of the Company's shares (number of 1
+43.4% of the Company's shares (number of re

-shares held as a percentage of total shares
+shares held as a percentage of total shares In

-i issued) and the Company held 15.0% of
+issued) and the Company held 15.0% of D

 Renault's shares (number of shares held as a

 percentage of total shares issued, including

-t those under indirect shareholdings).
+those under indirect shareholdings).
 In

-addition, two incumbent board members
+addition, two (2) incumbent board members

 concurrently serve as Directors at the Company

-and Renault, and two ex-officer of Renault
+and Renault, and two (2) ex-officer of Renault

 serves as Director of the Company.
 Although

-l t the Company and Renault had transactions
+the Company and Renault had transactions

-S such as selling and purchasing automotive parts
+such as selling and purchasing automotive parts

-t for the fiscal year ended March 31, 2015, the
+for the fiscal year ended March 31, 2016, the

 disclosure of a summary is omitted because

-S such transactions may be judged to have no
+such transactions may be judged to have no

-i impact on the judgment of shareholders and
+impact on the judgment of shareholders and

-i investors in view of the transaction scale
+investors in view of the transaction scale

-t thereof.
+thereof.
 There are no other relations of interest

-1 between Renault and the Company.
+between Renault and the Company.

-And he meets the requirements of Independent Director.
+And he meets the requirements of independent Director.